dotnet/aspnetcore/src/ProjectTemplates/README.md

 - `Web.Client.ItemTemplates`: Contains the Web Client-Side File templates, includes things like less, scss, and typescript
 - `Web.ItemTemplates`: Contains the Web File templates, includes things like: protobuf, razor component, razor page, view import and start pages
 - `Web.ProjectTemplates`: Contains the ASP.NET Core Web Template pack, including Blazor Server, WASM, Empty, Grpc, Razor Class Library, RazorPages, MVC, WebApi.
+- `Web.Spa.ProjectTemplates`: Contains the Single Page Application templates for ASP.NET Core, including Anuglar, React, ReactRedux. *Note, that this folder is brought by a submodule from the dotnet/spa-templates repo.**
 - `migrations`: Contains migration related scripts.
 - `scripts`: Contains a collection of scripts that help running tests locally that avoid having to install the templates to the machine.
 - `test`: Contains the end to end template tests.